2008 Société Générale trading loss: Potential economic effects

 On January 21, 2008, European stock markets suffered heavy losses of about 6%.
 The sharp fall, which was followed by an emergency cut in the federal funds rate by the United States Federal Reserve on the following Tuesday (US markets were closed on the Monday for Martin Luther King Jr Day), came as Société Générale tried to close out positions built up by Kerviel.
 This has led to speculation that stock market turbulence caused the Federal Reserve Board to cut the rate.
 A Federal Reserve spokesperson denied the central bank knew of Société Générale's situation when it made its decision.
+Minutes from the Federal Reserve meeting show no discussion of Société Générale.

 It is estimated that over the period the total trading in futures and the cash market for the Euro Stoxx 50 was €544 billion.
 This would make the unwinding of Kerviel's position account for five per cent or less of overall activity.
 Société Générale's investment banking chief, Jean Pierre Mustier, acknowledged that the three days of forced selling played a role in the market's overall decline, but characterized that impact as "minimal".